 Benoit has developed a keen understanding of social groups, race, ethnicity, gender, sexual orientation, socioeconomic status, education and identity politics which he applies to his work.
 Coming from a research-oriented background, he is familiar with both quantitative and qualitative research methods and understands the importance of ethical research.

 Ajani became affiliated with GrenCHAP in 2011 while attending workshops and programs hosted by the organisation.
-In 2018 he was hired to coordinate and manage GrenCHAP’s programs and projects.
+In 2018 he was hired to coordinate and manage GrenCHAP’s programs and projects, and in 2019 was trained as a Rapid Tester for HIV and Syphilis.

 Ms Danielle Greer